 Any planning for this corridor must be done in light of the potential for improvements/redesign of the Exit 16 Bridge over I-87.
-The Town should work with the NYSDOT in regards to any future design in order to ensure it reflects recommendations from the Exit 16 Linkage Study.
+The Town should work with the NYSDOT in regards to any future design in order to include it as part of ensure it reflects recommendations from the Exit 16 Linkage the Ballard Road corridor Sstudy.